International Ice Hockey Federation: Johan Bollue Award

 The Johan Bollue Award was established in 2023, and named for Johan Bollue (1964–2021) who served as the sports development director for the Royal Belgian Ice Hockey Federation, and was an organizer at Youth Olympic Games, and a mentor coach at IIHF development camps.
 The award is given to an individual or a group who have made significant contributions to growth and development in youth ice hockey.
-Recipients of the award include Markus Graf in 2024, and Jim Aldred in 2025.
+Recipients of the award include Markus Graf in 2024, Jim Aldred in 2025, and Aleksandrs Cicurskis in 2026.

 Media Award

 The IIHF Media Award was established in 2024, given to an individual who made outstanding contributions to international hockey through television, print, and radio.
 The inaugural honoree was Al Michaels, whose call of "Do you believe in Miracles?" described the Miracle on Ice victory by the United States men's national team in ice hockey at the 1980 Winter Olympics.
 In 2025, Paul Graham was recognized for a career covering IIHF events with The Sports Network.
+The third recipient was Czech journalist Pavel Barta, honored in 2026.